ryanrudolfoba/SecureBootForSteamDeck/README.md

     ![image](https://user-images.githubusercontent.com/98122529/207460372-c70c1e9b-50ef-4f1f-9fa2-ef5da0bd7bf5.png)

 6. Reboot and Secure Boot will be disabled and back to factory defaults - no PK, KEK and db keys.

+## Final Thoughts
+When Secure Boot is enabled it needs that EFI entries are signed.
+What this means is that unless you sign SteamOS / SteamOS recovery image or refind (if you dual boot) then those items won't boot.
+Same for Batocera and other Linux distros.
+Follow the instructions on how to sign the EFI entries.

+In Windows 11 the Vanguard anti-cheat still complains about Secure Boot, even if it is active and enabled.
+Most probably Vanguard does thorough checking of the keys installed and complains when self generated keys are in use.
+Wild idea is to extract keys from a Windows laptop and use that on the Steam Deck.
+Please let me know if that is a viable idea?!?